RayCarrot/Rayman3Readvanced/gbaengine/discoveries.md

 ![Animation 20](discoveries_assets/Grolgoth_Anim_20.gif)

 - There is an unused attack function where a big exploding bomb spawns at a random point on the map (with it having a check to make sure it's not too close to Rayman).
 This was most likely meant to appear in the second map of the final boss.
-- There is an unused state for the Grolgoth being in the air and using action 59 or 26 (depending on the direction) before transition back to the default air state.
+- There is an unused state for the Grolgoth being in the air and using action 59 or 26 (depending on the direction) before transitioning back to the default air state.

 #### Hoodstormer
 - There is an unused state that uses the unused actions 4 and 5.
 It appears to have been a state where the enemy taunts Rayman if out of reach.
 That makes the following animation also unused: